apalikulindaCore/apalikulindacore-midjourney-lab/series/apalikulindacore_style_universe.md

 ---

-*All images and texts in this project are part of an ongoing poetic exploration within the apalikulindacore system — not documentation of a fixed world, but continuous observation of its possible forms.*
+*All images and texts in this project are part of an ongoing poetic exploration within the apalikulindacore style system = documentation of a fixed world + continuous observation of its possible forms.*